tarman3/Detessellate/Macros/MeshPlacement/README.md

 ---

 ## ✨ Features
-- Center meshes at the origin:
+- Center meshes & solids at the origin:
   - Center XYZ (bounding box center)
   - Center XY (retains current Z-position)
   - Center X
   - Center Y
   - Center Z
-- Align meshes to bounding box planes:
+- Align meshes & solids to bounding box planes:
   - Align Top / Bottom
   - Align Left / Right
   - Align Front / Back
-- Works on **one or many selected meshes** at once.
+- Works on **one or many selected meshes or solids** at once.
 - Undo/redo safety: each action is wrapped in a FreeCAD transaction.
 - Dock widget UI with grouped controls for clarity.